-NMFC, the Operating Company, the selling stockholder and the underwriters named below have entered into an underwriting agreement with respect to the shares being offered by the selling stockholder.
+NMFC, the Operating Company and the underwriters named below have entered into an underwriting agreement with respect to the shares being offered.
 Subject to certain conditions, each underwriter has severally agreed to purchase the number of shares indicated in the following table.
-Goldman, Sachs & Co. and Wells Fargo Securities, LLC are the representatives of the underwriters.
+Goldman, Sachs & Co., Wells Fargo Securities, LLC and Morgan Stanley & Co.
+LLC are the representatives of the underwriters.